zoemaj/DCA/README.md

 The user will answer to some questions in the terminal (keep the taxonomy or not, which protein ?, which taxonomy (kingdom, division,...)?
 If you want to use the taxonomy, you absolutly need to create the appropriate file with write_list.py

 You can specify the maximum percentage of gaps that you authorise.
 You can also specify the minimum/maximum of similarity between the sequences and the first one that you authorised.
 Every sequences with more than this percentage, or with too few or too many similarity, are deleted.
-Limiting the similiraty percentage can be usefull if you don't want sequences too different with your reference sequence per exemple.
+Specify the similiraty percentage can be usefull if you don't want sequences too different with your reference sequence per exemple.

 folder needed: uniprot-tax